 How much do sleeping bags cost?

-Usually, your sleeping bag would be one of the most expensive pieces of your equipment.
+Usually, your sleeping sack would be one of the most expensive pieces of your equipment.
 That’s why we’ve compiled the best backpacking sleeping bags for under $100.

 How warm of a sleeping bag do I need?